Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Set up email forwarding and autoresponders.

-- Access webmail or configure email clients like Outlook or Gmail.
+- Configure email clients like Outlook, Thunderbird, or Gmail.

-Now, let’s dive into the process of setting up email accounts in cPanel.
+Now, let’s dive into the step-by-step process of creating email accounts in cPanel.

 Step 1: Log in to Your cPanel Account

 To get started, you’ll need access to your cPanel account.
-Here’s how:
+Here’s how to log in:

 - Enter your username and password provided by your hosting provider.